Fact file - 2018 entry

 Mathematics for Physics and Astronomy

 You will study a selection of mathematical techniques that are useful for analysing physical behaviour.
 The module topics are: complex numbers, calculus of a single variable, plane geometry and conic sections, ordinary differential equations, calculus of several variables and matrices and matrix algebra.

 Computing for Physical Science

-In this year-long module you’ll learn the techniques for solving physical problems using MatLab.
+In this year-long module you’ll learn computational techniques for solving physical problems.
 Topics will include variables and operators, vectors and arrays and plotting 2D and 3D graphs among others.
-You have a mix of three hour-long lectures, and a number of computer workshops lasting between ninety minutes and three hours throughout the year.

 This module will provide an introduction to the theory and applications of quantum mechanics, a theory that is one of the key achievements of 20th century physics.
 This module will begin with a discussion of simple systems and develop the mathematical formulation of quantum mechanics.
 The module will then extend the formalism to cope with the movement of particles and make links to the material that you have seen in the 'From Newton to Einstein' module.

 In this year-long module you’ll learn about the two main themes relating to the description of important physical properties of matter; thermodynamics and statistical mechanics.
 You’ll discover that they share common features through two hours of lectures weekly and four practical workshops throughout the year.